95th Wing: Combat with Eighth Air Force

 From 20 to 25 February 1944 the group participated in the Big Week offensive against the German aircraft manufacturing industry.
 A few days later, on 4 March, the squadron attacked Berlin despite adverse weather that led other units to either abandon the operation or attack secondary targets.
 Despite snowstorms and heavy cloud cover, the unit struck its target while under attack from enemy fighters, although the cloud cover required the group to rely on a pathfinder from the 482d Bombardment Group to determine the release point.
 It received its third DUC for this operation.
 This mission was the first time any unit from Eighth Air Force had bombed Berlin.

 The group was diverted to bombing priority tactical targets during the preparation for and execution of Operation Overlord, the invasion of Normandy in June 1944, attacking communications and coastal defenses.
 It hit enemy troop concentrations to facilitate the Allied breakout at Saint-Lô.
 The 95th attacked enemy troop concentrations during the Battle of the Bulge from December 1944 to January 1945 and bombed airfields to support Operation Varsity, the airborne assault across the Rhine in March.

 One of the unit's more unusual missions was flown on 18 September 1944, when it led the 13th Combat Bombardment Wing to Warsaw to drop ammunition, food and medical supplies to Polish Resistance forces fighting against German occupation forces.
 The group landed in the Soviet Union, as it had previously done during shuttle missions to the Soviet Union.

 The unit flew its last mission on 20 April 1945, when it attacked marshalling yards near Oranienburg.
 During its time with Eighth Air Force the 95th flew 320 missions, losing 157 aircraft, but claiming the destruction of 425 German fighters.

 In the first week of May, it airdropped food to Dutch citizens in Operation Chow Hound.
 During the final Chow Hound mission on 7 May one of the group's aircraft had an engine catch fire.
 The pilot decided to ditch the aircraft when the fire threatened to engulf the entire plane, but hit a swell, causing the aircraft to break up almost at once.
 This was the last operational loss suffered by Eighth Air Force in World War II.
 From V-E Day until departing the theater in June, the 95th transported liberated prisoners of war and displaced persons.
 The air echelon flew their planes back to Bradley Field, Connecticut, while the ground echelon sailed once more on the Queen Elizabeth.
-The squadron was reunited at Sioux Falls Army Airfield, South Dakota, where it was inactivated on 28 August 1945.
+The squadron was reunited at Sioux Falls Army Air Field, South Dakota, where it was inactivated on 28 August 1945.